vanyossi/artscript/README.txt

 ### What it does
-Artscript is a GUI wrapper for convert and calligraconvert.
-It will accept a list of images and make a series of operations like resize, add watermark, add suffix,preffx to output filename and change file format.
+Artscript is a GUI wrapper for convert and calligraconvert It will accept a list of images and make a series of operations like resize, add watermark, add suffix,preffx to output filename and change file format.
 All or some at the same time.

 It will output all files to the current directory.

 It's perfect for preparing images before publishing (web for ex), create thumbnails or collage of images in directory, for example

-# How to run it
+### How to run it

 Place script somewhere in your hard drive ( I choose /home/User/.scripts ) Make script executable if it isn't
 	$sh: chmod u+x artscripttk.tcl
 Run the script feeing files as arguments
 	$sh: /path/to/script/artscripttk.tcl file1.jpg file2.png file3.ora
 You can add a bash alias in ~/.bashrc file